-6. Why should I work hard all year?
+6. Do I need to work hard all year?

+You are going to have a busy year!
 You must treat each assessment as an opportunity to gain credits towards your certificate.
 There is also the opportunity to gain a Certificate endorsement or the possibility of sitting Scholarship exams at the end of the year.